 In the U.S., all people who have a job and earn an income should have an SSN, as this allows for the person’s income to be reported to the IRS.
 Not all people may know where to find it, though.
 So, where to find your Social Security Number?

-4 Ways to Find Your Social Security Number
+9 Ways to Easily Find Your Social Security Number (SSN)

 To find a Social Security number, you must first make sure that you have one.
 Not all people have one, so if you’re not employed just yet and don’t pay taxes, you will not find one at all.